Bhatta6190/Machine-Learning-in-Remote-Sensing/README.md

   │── CNN-based-Chlorophyl-Estimation/    #  1D convolutional neural network (CNN) for leaf chlorophyll estimation
   │                                       # using the 425 bands hyperspectral leaf reflectance data
-  │── Transfer-Learning/                  # Using Pretrained Resnet18 Model to classify UCMerced Data │                                       # based on Transfer learning and tuning the pretrained model
+  │── Transfer-Learning/                  # Using Pretrained Resnet18 Model to classify UCMerced Data │                                       # based on Transfer learning principle
   ```

 Suggestions are highly appreciated.